 City, ST 00000

-This is often called the mortgagee clause.
+The above is a commonly formatted mortgagee clause.
 You can ask your lender/loan officer for it and buy the policy with only these pieces of information.
 Make sure to set your start date to line up with the closing of your new home purchase.

-- Pay with EFT (Checking Account) - this is a common no hassle/low fee way
+- Pay with EFT (Checking Account) - this is a standard no hassle/low fee way.

 - Pay with Credit Card - while you will get those points, you also may get some extra fees.
 Some carriers do not charge credit card transaction fees, but the majority do, so it's better to choose option 1 or option 2 above.